cc-h-s/beg-steal-or-barrow/README.md

      * For setting the n, values of 3-4 are typical, and n > 5 is conservative (less flags).
 If you are finding that the filter is flagging too many points even when n is set high, the problem is that there is too little variability across some periods of the timeseries and MAD becomes extremely small.
 There is a floor_mad variable included that sets a minimum for MAD and prevents it from collapsing.
 If n is already high, try increasing this value to get a more reasonable number of flags.
 12 B. Flagging
      * All flags are recorded here for measured variables temperature, conductivity, pressure, and oxygen.
 Derived variables inherit relevant flags.
+---
+12 option: Use suggested flags (Flag_From_Filter = True)
+     * For some files that sample at a very high rate, it takes a lot of time to manually qc the entire timeseries (millions of observations) and may cause the program to crash depending on the machine you are using and memory available.
+In these cases, it may be useful to have the option to use the suggested flags.
+     * This option (Flag_From_Filter = True) will use flags from the Hampel filter in *addition* to any flags you manually enter.
+     * Using suggested flags still requires user input and supervision: the filter should be tuned and reviewed to ensure it is doing a reasonable job of flagging questionable points.
+     * Using this option will automatically update the processing note to indicate how flagging was done, and the filter options selected.
+     * All flags from filter are automatically flagged as 3 (questionable).
+     * This is also a good option if you are processing a file preliminarily, and plan to return to it at a later date for a thorough manual flagging.
+___

 13. Plots
 14. Conductivity Offset
      * Updated to improve processing note.
 Set cond_offset to False and c_offset to 1 if no CTD data available for comparison.